 Signs that you might have Hernia

 Hernia may show symptoms or it may not.
 If it is not showing symptoms then it is just a lump in the abdomen or groin region.
 And if you have it, you might notice pain while bending, coughing or straining.
 This type of hernia which does not show symptoms are not dangerous.
-But if it shows other symptoms then it is advisable to consult a doctor.
+But if it shows other symptoms then it is advisable to consult a hernia specialist.
 Some of the major signs and symptoms of hernia are:

 - Pain during bowel movement or during urination.